sylesh-687/shaileshthakur-resume/Core Java Interview Questions.md

 #### Q9: How can u call Garbage Collector?
       A: GC is automatically invoked when the program is being run.
 It is also be called by calling gc() method of Runtime Class or System Class in java.
 ---

+#### 10: What is a collection?
+      A: Collections represents a group of elements.
+Ex: Arrarys and java.util Classes ( Stack , LinkedList , Vector etc )
+---